stats285/stats285.github.io/assets/assignments/02/assignment2.md

 4. [Test your cluster with ClusterJob](#part-4-test-your-cluster-with-clusterjob)
 ## Part-1: Setup Google Compute Engine

 * Claim your $200 Google Compute [Credit](https://canvas.stanford.edu/courses/73102/discussion_topics/160558).
+Please note that you received two tickets ($50+$150) from Google Cloud.
+Please check the `comment` section of the [canvas link](https://canvas.stanford.edu/courses/73102/discussion_topics/160558) for the $150 ticket.
 You will also get $300 free credit from Google Cloud as a first time user by setting up your [Billing Account](https://console.cloud.google.com/billing).
 * <a id="proj-id"></a> Create a Google Project by Visiting [Manage resources](https://console.cloud.google.com/cloud-resource-manager?_ga=2.13784503.-1419916998.1496658742) (This may take some time, be patient).
 You may find your project ID here which will be needed later.

 * <a id="gce-cred"></a>Visit [Google Credential page](https://console.cloud.google.com/project/_/apiui/credential), and creat your credentials `client_id`, `client_secret`